top of page

 Occasionally, the work moves into place.
 Destination-based programs explore how habits are shaped by environment, rhythm, and culture: not as a spectacle, but as structure.
 These gatherings use location as a behavioural variable: how time is organised, how attention is distributed, how daily life is patterned differently across cultures.

-Rather than retreating from reality, participants engage with it through another lens: observing local habits, social norms and social practices as living systems.
+Participants engage with it through another lens: observing local habits, social norms and social practices as living systems.
 Meals, movement, work, rest and interaction become material for inquiry.
-By stepping into a different habitat, familiar patterns become visible and therefore - adressable.
+By stepping into a different habitat, familiar patterns become visible and therefore - addressable.

 These programs are for small groups, intentional and announced selectively.
 Each is shaped around its setting, drawing on local context rather than imposing a universal format.